Tonislava/xray-cloud-mig/README.md

 _Notes_

-- Log information is sent to console and to a log file ( same name as script plus .log ) .
-Log is appended to file, this fiel can increase considerable.
+- Log information is sent to console and to a log file ( same name as script plus .log ).
+Log is appended to file, this file can increase considerably.
 - The list of exported issues processed can be used as input (as a list of issues to ignore) for this script.
-- You can rerun multiple times the same script over the same scope of issues (however if there are any change in the specification of the tests and they are already added in a test execution then standard [Data Consistency](https://confluence.xpand-it.com/display/XRAYCLOUD/Test+Runs#TestRuns-Dataconsistency) rules apply)
+- You can rerun the same script multiple times over the same scope of issues (however if there are any change in the specification of the tests and they are already added in a test execution then standard [Data Consistency](https://confluence.xpand-it.com/display/XRAYCLOUD/Test+Runs#TestRuns-Dataconsistency) rules apply)

 **xray_syncManualTestsDefinitions.py**